Mjz86/c_colon/mcc.md

-- enumret&enumcatch( this is implicitly given based on the type of the return,  if its an enum type with this specifier , then the function returning it would have this property):
+- enumret&enumcatch( this is implicitly given based on the type of the return,  if its an enum type with this specifier , then the function returning it would have this property)( function or enum qualifier):

  enumret and enumcatch are similar to each other , but one applies to the normal return type , and one applies to the throw-value ( catching return type) ,

  both return pointers can have this property.

  any function with these qualifiers  necceceraly has to have a match expression in the call site ( ot the catch site)( if throw-value  is this way , via operator catch(auto) , auto corresponding to the enum entries)

+  * restrictions for enums specified of this use : all enum entries must be continuous ,( if the number is specified) , warnings will be given in cases where big number of entries generate massive jump tables.